 Shelley founded Solid Ground in 2016.
 Shelley was born and raised in Klamath Falls and has 4 boys.
 She has been a Registered Nurse for 20 years and is now a PATH Certified Equine Therapy Instructor.
 Shelley grew up showing horses in 4-H, open shows and on the paint horse circuit.
 Her most recent accomplishment is her yearling filly winning the Triple Crown Lounge Line Futurity in Albany.
 Shelley hopes her love of horses, and her experience as an RN can merge together to bring therapeutic value and healing to many individuals in our community.
 She obtained her teaching hours for Equine Certification through HOPE Equestrian in Medford, and her official certification at Giant Steps Equine Center in Petaluma, California.

 Matt grew up in Klamath Falls, Oregon.
 He obtained a BS in Psychology from Oregon Institute of Technology as well as a Master of Social Work (MSW) degree from Portland State University.
 Matt brings a vast knowledge and experience to this role – and also serves as the technology manager for Solid Ground.
-Matt is also the Director for Brooks Respite and Recovery Center, which focuses on individuals who suffer from mental health crisis.
-He has over nine years of experience working with individuals with severe behavioral health disorders.
+He has nearly a decade of experience working with individuals with severe behavioral health disorders.
 Matt enjoys spending his free time attending concerts and experiencing new travel destinations.

 Harold and his wife Linda have been married for 44 years and have 4 children, and 9 grandchildren.
 Harold serves as the Government Affairs Coordinator for Klamath County Association of Realtors.
 His extensive work history includes time as a Forester, Consultant, Smokejumper, Farmer, and Construction for 35+ years.
 Harold is the founder and served as Director of the Siskiyou Smokejumper Base Museum in Cave Junction, as well as Airplane Project Manager and Grant Writer for multiple local, state and federal grants.
 He was recently awarded the “Last of the Mohicans” award for outstanding service to 501C3 organizations.
 Harold has a Bachelor of Science Degree in Forest Management with minors in Economic and Political Science, and a Master’s Degree in International Natural resource Economics.